Arizona HOA case (non-precedential)

 What happened

-Derailed, LLC owned a lot in the Pinnacle Peak Vistas III subdivision in Scottsdale, Arizona, a planned community governed by a recorded Declaration of Covenants, Conditions and Restrictions (CC&Rs).
+Derailed, LLC owned a lot in the Pinnacle Peak Vistas III subdivision in Scottsdale, Arizona, a planned community governed by recorded CC&Rs and Architectural Committee Rules.
 The company’s principal, Arvin Bernstein, lived on the property.
-In 2006 the owner installed a metal yard sculpture in the shape of a saguaro cactus wearing sunglasses.
+In 2006 the owner installed a metal yard sculpture of a saguaro cactus wearing sunglasses and holding an electric guitar.

 Litigation record